paleologos/ngrok_tunnel_tracker/README.md

 INSTALLATION

+First al all, you need to configure email adresses in main application file - app_tracker.py Inside function you should type correct email of the sender, and google application password , generated on your google account(earlier you could used option "enable less secure apps", but for security reasons it's depracticated, and supstituted with application password).
+Also you should type in correct reciever email address.

+    sender_address = 'SENDER@gmail.com'
+    sender_pass = 'GOOGLE APPLICATION PASWORD'
+    receiver_address = 'RECIEVER@gmail.com'

-First, at all, you should give execution permision to the file create-service.sh
+After that, you should give execution permision to the file create-service.sh

 sudo chmod +x create-service.sh